stclib/STC/README.md

 ---

 ### Meta template parameters (advanced / internal)
-Normally it is simplest to specify the meta-template parameters via the *option* argument to `i_type`, however, they can be specified as separate template parameters as well.
+Normally it is simplest to specify the meta-template parameters via the *option* argument to `T`, however, they can be specified as separate template parameters as well.
 Specifically, `i_cmpclass` can be specified as a different type than `i_key` (**c_cmpclass** always makes it equal to `i_key`).
 This enables a container to be associated with an additional alternative "raw" input key/val-type,